MaximeGer/Imgur-Mobile-App/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Lancement du Projet
+## Launching the Project

-Avant de lancer le projet dans le terminal lancez la commande : flutter pub get
+Before launching the project in the terminal run the command: flutter pub get

-Ensuite séléctionnez un Emulateur mobile et non web pour eviter tout problème
+Then select a mobile emulator and not a web one to avoid any problem

-Et enfin ouvrez la page main.dart et lancez l'application
+And finally open the main.dart page and launch the application

-Il existe un dossier Documentation pour plus d'explications sur l'application et son fonctionnement
+There is a Documentation folder for more explanations about the application and its functioning